 EULEX Kosovo is the EU's largest CSDP mission.
-The current EULEX mandate, decided in 2008, expires on 14 June 2012.
 On 17 February 2012, the Strategic Review on EULEX was discussed in PSC.
 The main recommendations were to prolong the Mission's mandate for two years (until 14 June 2014), to significantly reduce the Mission's size in the south, to keep all executive functions, to focus more on the north, where the mandate remains unchanged; and to conduct a follow-up strategic review depending on developments in the north.
 The council has approved the extension of the mandate for 2 years.

 It has been recommended that the phase-out of EULEX will be based on benchmarks, not on timelines.
-The new EULEX structure will reduce the number of staff from 2550 to around 1000 international and around 800 local staff initially.
-The strategic review suggests that the handover of responsibilities between EULEX and Kosovo authorities will, where necessary, be accompanied by financial assistance from the Commission, and that this will be coordinated between EULEX and the Commission.
+The new EULEX structure will reduce the number of staff from 2550 to around 1250 international and around 1000 local staff initially.
+The Strategic Review suggests that the handover of responsibilities between EULEX and Kosovo authorities will, where necessary, be accompanied by financial assistance from the Commission, and that this will be coordinated between EULEX and the Commission.